January 21, 2021 5 min read

 The second thing Ziglar told me was, “Gil, find creative ways to demonstrate your messages.
 People learn, enjoy and remember much better when you demonstrate your messages.”

-A week after the conversation, I sat at my work desk, poured a glass of and stared at the air.
+A week after the conversation, I sat at my work desk, poured a glass of water and stared at the air.
 “What kind of demonstration can I perform to deliver the message of focusing on a limited number of activities?”

 Related: 6 Simple Ways to Wow With Your Next Virtual Presentation